drogers98/HeadlessDrupalDemo/README.md

 Issues:
 -----------
-- The json coming out of drupal can be array hell.
-WSCII initiative has some paths forward, and there are a few other ways around this, which I won't go into here.
+- The json coming out of (stock) drupal can be array hell.
 If you use views, it gets a lot easier BTW!
+WSCII initiative has some paths forward for D8, and there are a few other ways around this in D7, which I won't go into here.

 Helpful Resources:
 -----------
 - http://friendlymachine.net/posts/headless-drupal-it-just-might-be-bigger-deal-twig
 - https://austin2014.drupal.org/session/build-drupal-free-theme-8s-rest-api-and-javascript
 - https://www.getpantheon.com/blog/headless-drupal-demo-working-code-and-call-action

+May the force be with you young Padawan.